Todd Chrisley Speaks Out Against Rumors About His Marriage With Julie, Being Gay

 Todd says that it is “bulls**t” and he goes on to tell her she needs to stop reading the trashy news.
 He goes on to explain that a good thing for them is that their name generates clicks, but that is also a bad thing when it comes to rumors like this one.
 Savannah even yells at Julie asking her if she loves dad and she says “yes.”
 The next thing you know they call Julie in there.

-Next Julie says “I was with you last night.”
+Next Julie says, “I was with you last night.”
 Todd says that he is giving the update now.
 It sounds like he is really happy to be able to clear the air about these rumors.
-Inquisitr shared the news recently about the rumors about Todd and Julie.
+The Inquisitr shared the news recently about the rumors about Todd and Julie.
 A source had shared that they were still married, but were living separate lives.
 The source said that they act totally different when the cameras aren’t rolling.
 Julie and Todd are shooting down these rumors now with this Facebook Live video.

 Todd said that when they started this business, they had no idea that people would lie about them in writing.
-He even said that family and people who you consider friends will do it you sometimes.
+He even said that family and people who you consider friends will do it to you sometimes.
 Todd said he isn’t gay also and lives his life very open.
-He said that nothing could drive him to wanting d**k.

 It's in the DNA, her daddy loved ice cream sandwiches and so does she, " papa, you know what I would like to have ?
 What Chloe , wanna share an ice cream sandwich ?
 Sure Chloe , then she brings me one and one for herself , I said "Chloe, I thought we were sharing and she said " they are little papa so you have one and I have one " That's my kinda girl ..